nagark16/Remote-Code-Repository/README.md

 # RemoteCodeRepository
 Repository responsible for managing source code resources, e.g., files and documents

-I have developed this as part of Jim Fawcet's Object Oriented Design course in Spring 2018.
+I have developed this as part of Jim Fawcett's Object Oriented Design course in Spring 2018.